Kampi/CI-Example/README.md

-# CI-Example
+# AVR-Example

-This repository contains some CI/CD examples for Git.
+This repository AVR-GCC CI/CD examples for Git.

 ## Maintainer